Pouria-Ebram/Critical_Temperature_Prediction/README.md

 - predict the critical temperature Tc given some chemical properties of a material?
 - explain our prediction and the associated findings?
 For example, describe the key properties associated with the response variable.

+## Data set
+The data set was originally from from the Superconducting Material Database maintained by Japan's National Institute for Materials Science(NIMS).
+It contains 21,263 material records, each of which have 82 columns: 81 columns corresponding to the features extracted and the last 1 column of the observed Tc values.
+Among those 81 columns, the first column is the number of elements in the material, the rest 80 columns are features extracted from 8 properties (each property has 10 features).